Get-It-Done-403/Get-It-Done/documentation/user-manual.md

 You can assume that your user is familiar with your particular platform (e.g., use of a Web browser, desktop applications, or mobile applications).
 For missing functionality, your documentation should simply indicate that this functionality is work in progress.

 ## How to report a bug
-This should include not just the mechanics (a pointer to your issue tracker), but also what information is needed.
-You can set up a bug-report template in your issue tracker, or you can reference a resource about how to write a good bug report.
-Here is an example for bug reporting guidelines.

 ### For each bug make a separate report
 Therefore, an effective bug report will be completed for each issue.